derekTurner/Javascript-Games-Fund-24/Block_3/section_1c/setup.md

 Git is an application which will allow visual studio code to interact with GitHub Directly.
 Github desktop has git built in, but to use it with VSC you must explicitly install git.

 Undoubtedly you will decide wheter you prefer to manage your github files from Desktop or VSC, but to have both options available is useful.

+The current version is 2.47.0

+If you already have an older version of git installed, following these instructions will start by automatically removing it before making the new installation.
+Setup will be automatic and you will not need to make menu selections again.

 Download git [here](https://git-scm.com/).
 You will find an online book on git here, but you dont need to issue git commands directly if you use VSC.